msmalley/BCE/php-login/README.md

 # BC Embassy PHP Login Example

+[BCE.asia](http://bce.asia) is a non-profit dedicated to educating and promoting Asian communities on block-chain technologies.

-This example uses PHP and the block-chain as a way to authenticate login without the need for a database and for the length of that login to be based on the amount of Bitcoin directly sent.
+This freely available example uses PHP and the block-chain as a way to authenticate login without the need for a database and for the length of that login to be based on the amount of Bitcoin the user directly sends.

 =====